|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 |Click this to toggle the visibility of Gizmos.
-To only see certain types of Gizmo during Play Mode, click the drop-down arrow next to the word Gizmos and only check the boxes of the Gizmo types you want to see.
-(See Gizmos Options below.)|
+To only see certain types of Gizmo during Play mode, click the drop-down arrow next to the word Gizmos and only enable the Gizmo types you want to see.|

 See in Glossary and other items in the Scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info

-Right-click the Game tab to display advanced Game View options.
+Right-click the Game tab to display advanced Game view options.

 See in Glossary to the screen.
 This is useful for diagnosing problems such as accidentally deleting or disabling a Camera.
-Leave this enabled unless you are intentionally not using Cameras to render your game.
+Leave this enabled unless you are intentionally not using Cameras to render your application.

 Clear Every Frame in Edit Mode: This option is enabled by default: it causes Unity to clear the Game view every frame when your application is not playing.
 This prevents smearing effects while you are configuring your application.
 Leave this enabled unless you are depending on the previous frame’s contents when not in Play mode.